TunedMidja/label-mejt/README.md

 The Micro CMS for record labels.

 A tiny CMS tailor-made for record labels.
-Made with Angular 6 and Firebase.
+PWA made with Angular 6 and Firebase.
 No traditional backend needed.
 Super-responsive layout.

 ## Development